Bowtie Launches Term Critical Illness - Early Stage & Multiple Cover

 7 Referring to data from 10Life, a Hong Kong insurance information and comparison platform.

-12 For details, please refer to theTerms and Conditions of Bowtie's December limited-time promotio
+For details, please refer to theTerms and Conditions of Bowtie's December limited-time promotion

 The issuer is solely responsible for the content of this announcement.